benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-04-22-the-story-of-the-little-elixir-and-otp-guidebook---part-i.html.markdown

 ## It started with stickers.

 I am a sucker for stickers.
 One fine day, a certain [Dave Thomas](https://twitter.com/pragdave) was asking on Twitter who wanted Elixir stickers.
-Me, to being anyone who would ever miss up on something _free_, obviously wanted 1 _gajillion_ stickers.
+I am someone who would ever miss up on something _free_, obviously wanted a _gajillion_ stickers.
 Didn't matter where I was going to stick them.

 ![Stickers OMG!](http://i.imgur.com/0kIMYFX.png)